 McAlpin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in McAlpin is quite a bit lower than the national average among all cities of 21.84%: just 12.94% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in McAlpin with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.94% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in McAlpin in 2022 was $31,291, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
 This equates to an annual income of $125,164 for a family of four.
 However, McAlpin contains both very wealthy and poor people as well.